 A functional and aesthetically pleasing user interface may turn many heads, but it is not the only thing that is needed to retain users.
 When a design decision is made based only on how good it should appear, the product is no longer being designed for the users.
 That is where UX comes in the spotlight, and to the designers’ rescue.

 User experience design is a human-first way of designing a digitally interactive product.
-This term was first applied in the 1990s by Don Norman who was a cognitive scientist and co-founder of the Nielsen Norman Group Design Consultancy and according to whom, “User experience encompasses all aspects of the end user’s interaction with the company, its services, and its products.”
+This term was first introduced to the Tech industry in the 1990s by Don Norman who was a cognitive scientist and co-founder of the Nielsen Norman Group Design Consultancy and according to whom, “User experience encompasses all aspects of the end user’s interaction with the company, its services, and its products.”

 This process is scientific and can be applied to any real-life situations and places such as our room shelves, vehicle experience, movie theaters, etc.